RFebrians/ex-web-2.0-prototype/README.md

-# ex-web-2.-prototype
+# Exploration of Code Web 2.0 - Prototype

-Built a modern site more optimized and enchanced unit with Remix JS
+Built a modern site more optimized and enchanced unit with Remix framework

 # Experiment 1